Katharina Haecker (judoka)

-Katharina Haecker (born 31 July 1992) is an Australian judoka.
+Katharina Haecker (born 31 July 1992) is an Australian retired judoka.
 She competed at the 2016 Summer Olympics in the women's 63 kg event, in which she was eliminated in the second round by Miku Tashiro.

 Haecker competed in the women's 63 kg event at the 2020 Summer Olympics held in Tokyo, Japan.
 She won her first bout against Gili Sharir of Israel but then lost to Juul Franssen of Netherlands and did not advance to the quarterfinals.